doug-h/cmodproject/README.md

 # cmodproject
-Code I wrote for the Computer Modelling (2019).
+Code I wrote for the Computer Modelling (2019) course.
 Simulates the solar system to predict orbital information.

 Usage